NeOS32/n32_homeatic/README.md

-# homeatic
+# Homeatic

-The purpose is to simulate and rapidly developed home-based solutions for IoT
+The purpose is to simulate and rapidly develop home-based solutions for IoT in a controled manner.